jacbop/mbot/README.md

 ## Blocking
 After discussing the inputs a bit, we must consider the actions we take in response to those inputs.
 The OUTPUTS could be playing a note or short song, turning lights on, moving the motors, or stopping the motors.

 We need to understand that some outputs are "blocking".
 By this we mean that the Arduino board will execute the task (say playing a tone) in a way that nothing else will be happening in our program.
 In other words, our program is blocked waiting for the task to complete.
-If you kick off a blocking task that takes a long time to run, it will disrupting any poll loops.
+If you kick off a blocking task that takes a long time to run, it will disrupt any poll loops.
 So while your robot plays that fancy song in response to the distance sensor, the robot will not be able to poll to see if the button has been pressed or what the latest value on the line follower is.
+It may veer off course and not respond to you mashing the buttons on the remote until the sounds are done playing.

 It is worth going through each output: